department-of-veterans-affairs/vets-website/content/pages/education/index.md

    description: Explore on-the-job training, online and correspondence study, and other programs.
  - url: /education/other-educational-assistance-programs/
    title: Other Educational Assistance Programs
-   description: REAP, VEAP, and Call to Service.
+   description: If you don't qualify for the Post-9/11 GI Bill, you can apply for education benefits through VEAP and Call to Service.
+REAP ended in 2015, but some benefits stay in place for a couple more years.
 ---

-We offer Veterans, Servicemembers, and their families generous educational opportunities and benefits like tuition, help finding the right school or training program, and career counseling.
+We offer Veterans, Servicemembers, and their families education benefits like tuition, help finding the right school or training program, and career counseling.